Frequently asked questions (FAQs) for APA/UPA applicants

 About the form

 - The APA/UPA application form is an interactive PDF file.
 You should save the form and then type your answers, print and sign the application.
-The application and any supporting documents must be submitted by hard copy (1 original + 2 photocopies) to the Scholarships Office.
+The application must be signed and any supporting documents must be submitted by hard copy (1 original + 2 photocopies) to the Scholarships and Financial Support Service by the closing date.

 Make a Suggestion

-To provide feedback on this page or to submit an FAQ suggestion, please email Research Training at .
+To provide feedback on this page or to submit an FAQ suggestion, please email .